 What’s it like to use the Sennheiser HD 660S?

 As a set of open-back headphones, you’ll only want to listen to the HD 660S in a quiet place.
-It’s definitely not an office-appropriate headset, because your coworkers will hear everything, and of course, you will hear them.
+It’s not office-appropriate because your coworkers will hear everything, and of course, you will hear them.
 Keep the HD 660S in your living room or den, plugged into an amplifier, audio interface, or whatever you use to listen with.

 The build quality is good, but these might not survive being sat on, so keep them somewhere safe when not in use.